-Last week’s conversation about Mr. Wright caused my phone to start ringing a lot more than usual
+Last week’s conversation about Mr. Wright, and the power the stories we tell ourselves have caused my phone to start ringing a lot more than usual.

 Mr. Wright, as you may recall, was suffering from advanced lymphosarcoma.
 His doctor administered a dose of Krebiozen, an experimental drug.
 Mr. Wright experienced a near miraculous recovery before reading a report suggesting that Krebiozen did not provide any benefit to those patients taking it as part of a research project